 Especially for this festival, the bazaars are decorated with great enthusiasm by the shopkeepers.
 Girls start shopping with the hope to purchase the best rakhi for their brothers looking for the most colourful and vivid rakhi pieces.
 Obviously, they also want a gift in return for their trust and bond of love.

-Everyone wears new clothes on this auspicious day of Rakhi.
-There is an adorable family get together.
-The Raksha Bandhan rituals involve lighting a Diya along with an earthen lamp.
+Everyone wears new clothes on this auspicious day of Rakhi while enjoying fun family get-togethers.
+Raksha Bandhan rituals involve lighting a Diya in an earthen lamp.
 The main purpose of lighting the lamp is to represent the fire deity.
 Prayers for the well-being of the brothers are performed.
 The sister sweetly feeds a portion of sweet to the brother and then after the rituals are over rakhi is tied around the wrist of the brother by her sister.

 Traditional Food.
 In our culture, every festival is associated with its specific food.
 And the celebration of Raksha Bandhan also calls for some really amazing & delicious Indian cuisine.
 Raksha Bandhan cuisine consists of many scrumptious food items like Vermicelli Kheer, Vegetable Pancakes, Pakoras, Mal Pua, Khoya Burfi, and Tamarind Rice.